 Leslie Boyer, MD, is the founding Director of the VIPER Institute.
 She is the Principal Investigator for the multicenter scorpion antivenom clinical studies program conducted throughout Arizona, including protocols for placebo-controlled, double-blind trials, open-label studies, historical control studies, and the statewide STING project.
+She has coordinated phase 2 and phase 3 multicenter clinical trials of pit viper antivenom, developed the Antivenom Index, and participated in the establishment of the Pan-American Lymphotoxinology Taskforce.

 Designated a Regents Professor of Biology in 2008, Dr. Sissom teaches in the Department of Life, Earth, and Environmental Sciences.
 His course responsibilities include: General Biology, Zoology, Entomology, Arthropods and Public Health, Invertebrate Zoology, Parasitology, Arachnology, Principles of Systematics, Graduate Seminars, Zoogeography, and Marine Biology.